mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Interfaces

-- an interface defines a set of methods and a type
+- an interface defines a set of methods
-- all structs that implement all the methods are compatible
+- any type can implement an interface, even primitive types
-- structs do not state the interfaces they implement, they just implement all the methods
+- types do not state the interfaces they implement, they just implement all the methods
-- when a struct is assigned to a variable or parameter with an interface type, if the struct doesn't implement all the methods then an error will be reported that identifies one of the missing methods
+- when a value is assigned to a variable or parameter with an interface type, if its type does not implement all the interface methods then an error will be reported that identifies one of the missing methods
-- calling a method on a variable with an interface type calls the method on the underlying struct type
+- calling a method on a variable with an interface type calls the method on the underlying type
 - if a value has not be assigned to the variable, calling a method on it results in an error
 - an interface with no methods, referred to as the "empty interface", matches every type
-  - may want to give this a name using `type any interface{}`
+  - can give this a name using `type any interface{}`
 - ex.

   ```go